 Building and Heritage

 (4) CHURCHYARD and FLOWERS: Messrs Gordon and Colin Dimmock continue to maintain the churchyard to a very high standard and we are grateful to the Parish Council for their grant of £500 towards the overall cost of around £1,800 for keeping the churchyard in good order.
-Jean Mackintosh and other ladies continue to decorate the church most beautifully for our usual services and especially for festivals (though, of course, this has lapsed during the time when we have been unable to hold services in the church) and we are very grateful to them.
+In addition to grass cutting, some important pruning of ivy on walls has taken place and a barrier created in the north east corner to deter the ingress of badgers.
+Jean Mackintosh and other ladies continue to decorate the church most beautifully for our usual services and especially for festivals (though, of course, this was interrupted during the time when we were unable to hold services in the church) and we are very grateful to them.